Application-Driven Learning: A Closed-Loop Prediction and Optimization Approach Applied to Dynamic Reserves and Demand Forecasting: Solution Methodology

-The main features of the above-proposed meta-algorithm are: 1) it is suitable for parallel computing (the loop in the sample $\mathbb{T}$ is intrinsically decoupled); 2) each step is based on a deterministic LP defining the second-level variables in \eqref{mod-main-policy}, suitable for off-the-shelf commercial solvers that find globally optimal solutions in polynomial time; 3) each inner step can significantly benefit from warm-start processes developed in linear programming solvers (e.g., the dual simplex warm-start is extremely powerful, and many times only a handful of iterations will be needed in comparison to possibly thousands of iteration needed if there were no warm-start, cf. \cite{nocedal2006numerical}).
+The main features of the above-proposed pseudo-algorithm are: 1) it is suitable for parallel computing (the loop in the sample $\mathbb{T}$ is intrinsically decoupled); 2) each step is based on a deterministic LP defining the second-level variables in \eqref{mod-main-policy}, suitable for off-the-shelf commercial solvers that find globally optimal solutions in polynomial time; 3) each inner step can significantly benefit from warm-start processes developed in linear programming solvers (e.g., the dual simplex warm-start is extremely powerful, and many times only a handful of iterations will be needed in comparison to possibly thousands of iterations if there were no warm-start, cf. \cite{nocedal2006numerical}).
 It is worth emphasizing that the aforementioned feature 2) allows for an exact (always optimal) description of the second-level problem.
 In our approach, we keep the second level exact and face the challenge of optimizing a nonlinear problem on the upper level.
-In contrast, \cite{munoz2020bilevel} choose to relax the complementarity constraints and deal with a nonlinear program not benefited by the above mentioned features 1) to 3).
-As will be illustrated in our case study, this choice is supported by empirical evidence about the shape of the nonlinear function faced in the objective function.
-Additionally, it is usual in more complex estimation processes (like maximum likelihood-based methods) to rely on nonlinear optimization methods to select the best parameters \citep{henningsen2011maxlik}.
-Moreover, although not convex, as explored in our case study, the objective function exhibits relevant properties that facilitate the search within the parameters domain.
+In contrast, \cite{munoz2022bilevel} choose to relax the complementarity constraints and deal with a nonlinear program lacking the benefits of the above-mentioned features 1) to 3).
+Finally, note that this heuristic approach allows for a wider set of forecast models, such as Neural Networks and other machine learning models, as it only requires that a pointwise forecast can be obtained and its performance evaluated by the cost function for a given trial solution (parameters).

 One caveat is that variations on $\theta$ can lead to possibly infeasible results for the \textit{Policy Planning} and \textit{Cost Assessment} optimization problems.
 Consequently, we require complete recourse for such problems.
 In cases where this property does not hold, it is always possible to add artificial (slack) variables with high penalty costs in the objective function to keep the problem feasible.
-In the energy and reserve dispatch problem, this requirement is addressed by imbalance variables (load and renewable curtailment decisions).